 1. Choose a bottle for this project that has a bottom with a raised center.
 The goal is to create a trough in the bottle around the hole to hold the liquid.
-The center much be raised enough to allow the wasps to fly in, then get trapped and drown in the liquid-filled trough around the hole.
+The center must be raised enough to allow the wasp to fly in, then get trapped and drown in the liquid-filled trough around the hole.

 2. Using the box cutter or drill, make a hole about 3/4″ in diameter in the bottom of the bottle, where it is raised up.

-3. Decorate the bottle with twine, yarn, beads, whatever you have lying around.
+3. Decorate the bottle with twine, yarn, beads, and whatever else you have lying around.
 Wind twine or wire around the neck of the bottle and tie in a knot above to hang the bottle from a tree.

 4. Fill the trough inside the bottle with a bit of jam dissolved in water.
 Late in the season wasps are looking for a sweet treat (earlier in the season they want proteins).

 You’re done!
 Bye bye wasps.